 The Association of Children’s Librarians of Northern California was founded in the 1930s by a group of public and school librarians.
 We are youth services librarians and staff in public and school libraries, library school students, and others interested in the field of youth services librarianship.
 We review books for youth, network, host events, collaborate and problem solve, participate in professional development, keep abreast of trends in the field, and work together to build the future of library service to children.

-Members meet monthly at the Oakland Public Library*.
+Members meet monthly via Zoom*.
+For more information, please check our calendar.
 Members annually organize and host two events: the Performers’ Showcase, where performers for children and youth show off their acts and the ACL Institute, a day-long symposium on current trends and topics in the field of youth literature and librarianship with panels of authors, educators, experts, and more.

 ACL publishes BayViews, a journal of member-written book reviews and opinions with a western perspective and the annual Distinguished Books list with annotations.